Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Superconductivity trends

-As expected, the increase in $\lambda$ is accompanied by a concomitant drop of the average phonon frequency $\omega_{avg}$ (panel (d)), which is also visible in the comparison between $\omega_{avg}$ for alkaline-earth members (insulating, orange symbols), for which there is no coupling, and the rest (metallic, green, blue and purple symbols).

-As we will see in the following, the unique nature of superatomic crystals has also consequences on $\mu^{*}$, which is anomalously large, due to reduced screening \cite{Morel_PhysRev_1962_mustar,SSW_StrongCouplingSC_PR1966}.
+Because the decrease in $\omega_{log}$ compensates the increase in $\lambda$, the \tc{} of CsB$_{12}$ is already at the saturation limit for the \XB{12} family.
+As we will see in the following, the presence of a gap right above the Fermi energy has also consequences on $\mu^{*}$, which is anomalously large, due to reduced screening \cite{Morel_PhysRev_1962_mustar,SSW_StrongCouplingSC_PR1966}.
 As a result, despite strong coupling and favorable DOS, the critical temperatures of these new borides remain moderate.
 In this sense, CsB$_{12}$ lies near the structural, dynamical, and electronic optimum of the XB$_{12}$ family.